 Subluxation occurs when a bone is partially pulled or pushed out of place (out of its normal relationship to the other bones that make up a joint).
 This can happen in joints such as the kneecap, hip, finger, elbow, or shoulder.

 A subluxation may be caused by a direct blow to the joint, a fall, or a sudden twisting movement.
 Everyday activities may cause this injury if a person has unstable joints.
-A subluxation in a young child may be caused by abuse.

 Although a subluxation may feel better because the dislocated bone has partially popped back into place, it can still be a problem that needs medical evaluation.

-Current as of: March 2, 2020
+Current as of: November 9, 2022

 William H. Blahd Jr. MD, FACEP - Emergency Medicine & Adam Husney MD - Family Medicine & Kathleen Romito MD - Family Medicine